 Sounds good, isn’t it?
 So, let’s start!

 While you sleep, you go through different sleep cycles or stages of sleep click the link to know more about them!
-Deep Sleep is one of them.
+Deep sleep is one of them.
 Deep sleep is the stage needed to wake up feeling refreshed.
 As we get older, the amount of deep sleep we get each night decreases.
 This is because our bodies are already fully developed and we don’t need the same growth that children do.

 So, as you may see, Mr. Deep Sleep is our VIP cardholder.
 We must let him enter our sleep without any difficulties.
-Deep Sleep should be with every night!
+Deep Sleep should be with you every night!
 For how long?
 Let’s find out.

 How much deep sleep should you get?

-On average, you need about 2 hours of deep sleep per night.
+On average, you need about two hours of deep sleep per night.
 Your body naturally passes through a few different sleep stages throughout the night, even if you don’t wake up.
 It’s normal to dip in and out of the deep sleep state 2-4 times per night and spend 15-60 minutes at that stage each time.

 You get most of your deep sleep earlier in the night.
 Your first deep sleep phase lasts almost an hour, whereas your last one is only about 15 minutes.